 Learn the basics of the Facebook Marketing API with this practical introduction: Create an app, get campaign data and even make changes to your account.

-In this tutorial, you will learn the basics of the Facebook Marketing API: getting performance data via the Insights API and making changes to your adsets via the Graph API.
+In this tutorial, you will learn the basics of the Facebook API: how to get access to the API itself, get performance data via the Insights API, and make changes to your campaigns, adsets, and ads via the Graph API.

 Feel free to follow along via video (sorry for the slight audio/video mismatch) or go at your own pace with the text-only version below.

 We designed this tutorial to make it fun for you to play around with Facebook API.
 It consists of 11 different exercises through which you will learn the basics.
 Then, go through the tutorial step by step.
 Sometimes we introduce a new topic through a specific use case.

 II.
 Get an access token for Facebook Apps

 III.
 Working with the Facebook API: Objects, edges